jeffbryner/aws-serverless-kickstart/useful_python.md

 Deploy your latest version:
-(NOTE: Be sure that your Pipfile is in the same directory as your .serverless directory so that the serverless framework is able to notice the dependencies (boto3, requests) and can package it up when it sends the function to AWS.)
+(NOTE: Be sure that your Pipfile is in the same directory as your serverless.yml file so that the serverless framework is able to notice the dependencies (boto3, requests) and can package it up when it sends the function to AWS.)

 ```bash
 sls deploy --stage dev